skgtech/skgtech.github.io/submit-event/index.md

 #### Event Name, Location, Time

-Create a new event in your calendar, use a short and descriptive name, define the duration of the even.
+Create a new event in your calendar, use a short and descriptive name, define the duration of the event...

 ![The new Event form](http://than.pol.as/Uwu3/Screen%20Shot%202014-04-11%20at%2011.40.03%20AM.png)